fusioncharts/dev_centre_docs/getting-started/angular/angular/your-first-chart-using-angular.md

 Before you begin, make sure your development environment includes `Node.js` and an `npm package manager`.

-- Angular requires Node.js version 10.9.0 or later.
-To check your version, run `node -v` in a terminal/console window.
-To get Node.js, go to [nodejs.org](https://nodejs.org/).

-- To download and install npm packages, you must have an npm package manager. run `npm -v` in a terminal/console window, to check that if have the npm client installed.
+- Angular requires Node.js and NPM installed your machine.
+Please check it by running `node -v` and `npm -v` respectively.
+If either of them returns command not found, then please go to [Node.js](https://nodejs.org/) website to install it properly.

 Follow the steps mentioned [here](https://angular.io/guide/setup-local) to initiate the project using Angular CLI.